Contraz/demosys-py/docs/source/tempnotes.rst

   in a shader that only use position (or any other combination of attributes in the VAO); the VAO class will on-the-fly generate a version internally with only positions.
-- We only support 2D textures at the moment loaded with PIL/Pillow, but this is trivial to extend.
-- Resource loading is supported in the ``Effect`` class itself.
-In ``__init__()`` you can fetch resources using for example ``self.get_shader`` or\ ``self.get_texture``.
-  This will return a lazy object that will be populated after the loading stage is done.
-- Resources shared between effects can be put outside effect packages inside your project directory.
-For example in ``testdemo/resources/shaders`` and ``testdemo/resources/textures``.
-Make sure you add those paths in the settings file.
-- We don't have any scene/mesh loaders.
-You can hack something in yourself for now or just stick to or extend the ``geometry`` module. - We try to do as much validation as possible and give useful feedback when something goes wrong.
 - The ``time`` value passed to the effects ``draw`` method is the current duration in the playing music.
 If no music is loaded, a dummy timer is used.